The types of servers you can manage in Address Manager are as follows:

 - BlueCat External DNS Hosted Services-PCS server—An externally hosted cloud DNS service provided by a service provider on a remote server.
 You connect to the cloud service through an API provided by the hosting service.
-PCS servers are intended for use as slave servers for a Master or Hidden Master configured on a managed DNS/DHCP Server.
-You can only apply the Slave DNS deployment role to a PCS server.
+PCS servers are intended for use as secondary servers for a primary or hidden primary configured on a managed DNS/DHCP Server.
+You can only apply the secondary DNS deployment role to a PCS server.
 A configuration can have only one PCS server.
-PCS servers cannot be used in an xHA pair.
+PCS servers can't be used in an xHA pair.

 - Other DNS Server—A non-Address Manager, non-DNS/DHCP Server on an external network.
 For example: an external server.

 Tip: With the exception of a Managed Windows Server, servers do not need to be installed and connected to your network prior to adding them to Address Manager.
 You can add the servers to Address Manager first and then connect to them later.